Penguins478/LSTM-Stock-Prediction-App/README.md

 Full stack web application that uses LSTMs (Keras) to predict the price of publicly traded stocks based on their daily closing prices.

+Integrated NLP techniques such as sentiment analysis and text summarization using tf-idf for access to quick trading insights.

 Created using React and Django.

 Video Demonstration: